Masahiko Kimura vs. Hélio Gracie: Legacy

 As a tribute to Kimura's victory, the gyaku-ude-garami he used to defeat Gracie was renamed as "Kimuriana" by sports writers as soon as his second tour in Brazil in 1959.
-The name was eventually to shortened to "Kimura", which has since been commonly referred to as in Brazilian jiu-jitsu and more recently mixed martial arts circles.
+The name was eventually shortened to "Kimura", which has since been commonly referred to as in Brazilian jiu-jitsu and more recently mixed martial arts circles.

 The match was introduced in American popular culture in 1992 with the documentary Gracies in Action, in which it featured heavily as one of the Gracie family's challenge matches.
 The tape contained a number of inaccuracies, like listing Kato' and Kimura's weight advantages over Hélio in respectively 40 Ibs and 80 Ibs, claiming Kimura had said that if Helio could resist him for 3 minutes he and not Kimura should be considered the winner, and having Kimura supposedly inviting Gracie to teach in an "Imperial Academy" in Japan.
 A similar version was given in the 1989 Playboy magazine article.
 Those claims have been since discredited as propaganda by the Brazilian jiu-jitsu community.

 In 2002, Japanese MMA promotion PRIDE Fighting Championships hosted a special "judo vs Brazilian jiu-jitsu" bout as a tribute to the match between Kimura and Gracie.
 It took place on August 28, 2002 at the event PRIDE Shockwave and pitted Olympic gold medalist judoka Hidehiko Yoshida against Ultimate Fighting Championship tournament winner Royce Gracie, Hélio's own son.
 Fighting under grappling rules with limited striking, the two fought for seven minutes, with Yoshida ultimately applying a sode guruma jime for the referee stoppage.
 This ending was controversial, however, as Royce claimed the stoppage to have been unjustified, and it was changed to a no contest by Hélio Gracie's demand.

 In his 2008 book The Pyjama Game, British judoka Mark Law mentions the match between Kimura and Gracie while reviewing a sparring session at the Budokwai between Olympic gold medalist Kenzo Nakamura and multiple BJJ world champion Roger Gracie, an affair he described as "prolonged and inconclusive, but nevertheless quite extraordinary."